When and how should I refer a student to the counseling center?

 - Let the student know that a situation does not have to reach crisis proportions for him/her to benefit from professional help.

 - Emphasize the fact that it takes considerable courage to acknowledge and face one’s difficulties.

-- Remind the student that CAPS services are free and confidential and that our staff members are trained to work with University students and the types of problems that they commonly experience.
+- Remind the student that the counseling center services are free and confidential and that our staff members are trained to work with University students and the types of problems that they commonly experience.
 It will help if you are familiar our services and can provide reassurance and information in a matter-of-fact way.

-If the student agrees, then s/he may call or visit CAPS to arrange an appointment.
-At times, you may wish to assist the student by making the call yourself or accompanying him/her to CAPS.
+If the student agrees, then s/he may call or visit the counseling center to arrange an appointment.
+At times, you may wish to assist the student by making the call yourself or accompanying him/her to the counseling center.
 When you call, please tell the administrative assistant whether the student appears to be in crisis so that a timely appointment may be arranged.

 Counseling is always a personal choice.
 If the student disagrees with your referral and/or refuses to seek assistance, and you still feel uncomfortable with the situation, then call for a consultation appointment to discuss your concerns.
-It is a good idea to follow up with the student at a later time, whether or not s/he indicates an intention to contact CAPS.
-Owing to confidentiality, CAPS staff cannot provide information about a student’s participation in services, however, the student is free to share that information with others as s/he chooses.
+It is a good idea to follow up with the student at a later time, whether or not s/he indicates an intention to contact the counseling center.
+Owing to confidentiality, the counseling center staff cannot provide information about a student’s participation in services, however, the student is free to share that information with others as s/he chooses.